ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "noeviction"
 ```

-The configuration values have not changed because the Pod needs to be restarted to grab updated
-values from the associated ConfigMap.
+The configuration values have not changed because we need to delete and recreate the pod, which will grab the updated values from the ConfigMap.

 9. Delete and recreate the Pod: